yellowdog/python-examples/README.md

 6. One or more **Compute Sources** defined, and a **Compute Requirement Template** created.
 The images used by instances must include the YellowDog agent, configured with the Task Type(s) and Worker Tag required by the Work Requirements to be submitted.

-7. In your `config.toml` file, populate the `WORKER_POOL` section, including using the `TEMPLATE_ID` from the Compute Requirement Template above.
+7. In your `config.toml` file, populate the `worker_pool` section, including using the `template_id` from the Compute Requirement Template above.

 ### The `submit.py` script